oils-for-unix/oils.vim/doc/algorithms.md

 Three Algorithms for YSH Syntax Highlighting
 ====

 On Zulip, I was asked how to write a syntax highlighter for YSH.
-Let's contrast these ways of doing it:
+Let's compare these ways of doing it:

 1. **Coarse Parsing**
-   - Editors like Vim and TextMate use the model of "regexes + a context stack".
+   - Editors like Vim and TextMate use the model of *regexes + a context stack*.
-   - With this model, we can recognize YSH "lexer modes", producing an **accurate** highlighter.
+   - With this model, we can recognize YSH "lexer modes", and produce an **accurate** highlighter.
 Coarse does *not* mean inaccurate!
 1. **Context-Free Parsing**
    - Tree-sitter uses the model of resilient, incremental context-free parsing.